A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 While the event study analysis establishes a temporal correlation between DeFi hacks and spread contractions, two fundamental challenges remain for a structural interpretation.
 The first is endogeneity: aggregate shocks (e.g., shifts in monetary policy or global risk appetite) could simultaneously drive crypto-asset sell-offs and flight-to-quality in traditional markets, creating spurious correlations.
 The second is magnitude: given the relatively small size of DeFi capital flows compared to the trillion-dollar money markets, it is not immediately obvious why such outflows should exert a statistically and economically significant impact on pricing.

 This section addresses these challenges using a Sparse Granular Instrumental Variable (Sparse GIV) framework.
-By isolating idiosyncratic supply-side shocks and mapping them to the specific microstructure of the high-quality commercial paper market, we demonstrate that the observed effects are consistent with a causal interpretation and are economically substantial.
+By isolating idiosyncratic supply-side shocks and mapping them to the specific microstructure of the high-quality commercial paper market, we provide reduced-form IV evidence and an illustrative calibration for the short-horizon pricing pattern.